Please read this FAQ before beginning your application. If you have any questions please contact Residency Coordinator at residency@deborahslater.org.

 - Availability during the Residency.

-Many of the questions have character count limits.
-We strongly recommend that you write these answers in Word or Google Docs before submitting them in the application so that you can utilize the character count feature, as well as check spelling and grammar.
+Many of the questions in the application have character count limits.
+We strongly recommend that you write these answers in Word or Google Docs before starting the application so that you can utilize the character count and spell check features as you will not be able to save your responses in the application form.

 Strong applications have: